underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

 ================

+**By [Christine Zhang](https://twitter.com/christinezhang) (ychristinezhang at gmail dot com)** *Storytelling with Data Workshop at Boston University (June 6, 2017)* <br><br>

+\*GitHub repository for Data+Code: <https://github.com/underthecurve/r-data-cleaning-tricks*>

-**By [Christine Zhang](https://twitter.com/christinezhang) (ychristinezhang at gmail dot com)** *Storytelling with Data Workshop at Boston University (June 6, 2017)* <br><br> Data cleaning is a cumbersome task, and it can be hard to navigate in programming languages like R. When I was first learning R, I relied on familiar tools like Excel to clean my datasets before importing them into R to run analyses.
+Data cleaning is a cumbersome task, and it can be hard to navigate in programming languages like R. When I was first learning R, I relied on familiar tools like Excel to clean my datasets before importing them into R to run analyses.
 This approach was often not ideal because it became hard to retrace my footsteps when I wanted to check my work.
 I always believed it would be better to have everything in one place, so I was motivated to learn how to clean my data in R.

 R is a powerful tool for data cleaning and analysis.
 By default, it leaves a trail of code that documents all the work you've done, which makes it extremely useful for creating reproducible workflows.